IBM-Cloud/docs/cli/plugins/bluemix_admin/index.md

 ## Using the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in

 You can use the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in to add or remove users, assign or unassign users from orgs, and to perform other management tasks.
+Special characters such as spaces, plus signs (+), and ampersands (&) are not supported when you create org names, space names, and application security groups.
+Try using mixed capitalization or underscores to create unique names.

 To see a list of commands, run the following
 command:

 ```